aliyun/terraform-provider-alicloud/website/docs/r/db_account.html.markdown

 * `instance_id` - (Required, ForceNew) The Id of instance in which account belongs.
 * `name` - (Required, ForceNew) Operation account requiring a uniqueness check.
 It may consist of lower case letters, numbers, and underlines, and must start with a letter and have no more than 16 characters.
-* `password` - (Required) Operation password.
+* `password` - (Required, Sensitive) Operation password.
 It may consist of letters, digits, or underlines, with a length of 6 to 32 characters.
 * `description` - (Optional) Database description.
 It cannot begin with https://.
 It must start with a Chinese character or English letter.
 It can include Chinese and English characters, underlines (_), hyphens (-), and numbers.
 The length may be 2-256 characters.
 * `type` - (Optional, ForceNew)Privilege type of account.
     - Normal: Common privilege.